 This is another tutorial in our series of how to knit with loopy yarn.
 We came up with this new loopy stitch ourselves.
 The stitch is wonderful to use to make fluffy rugs.
-We are making a bath rug with this new stitch and will have a video tutorial in the future showing the rug.
+We are making a bath rug with this new loop yarn stitch so look below for a link to the tutorial.

 If you have not seen the loop yarn before, this is a new type of yarn which appeared in stores recently.
 The yarn features unique preformed loops so no knitting needles are required.
 All you need are your hands.

 There are a least four different brands of loop yarn - Bernat Alize Blanket EZ yarn, Big Twist Loopity Loop Yarn, Red Hearts Loop-It Yarn and Lion Brand Off The Hook Yarn.
 Links to purchase yarn are at the end of this article.

 This loopy, puffy yarn makes it extremely fun, quick and easy to knit blankets, scarfs, pillows, cowls and more.
 It makes knitting easy and fun for children, pre-teens, teenagers and even adults.
 Find many other Loop Yarn Knitting Tutorials and Projects by clicking the link.

 Please watch this video and read on to learn how to knit the loopy stitch.